swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions.md

 * Collecting feedback from instructors who have recently taught.
 * Engaging newly trained instructors and evaluating their participation using a subset of questions described in the checkout procedure here: http://carpentries.github.io/instructor-training/checkout/.
 * Encouraging attendees to create issues or pull requests to correct problems.
+* Complete the [host questionnaire](https://forms.gle/N74pFuGkRLawpCHh7) at the end of the community discussion.

 ### Co-Host Expectations